ATTPC/daqdoc/source/taking_data.rst

     If you don't want to store data, there's no need to complete this step.
 This can be useful for checking to make sure everything is working before actually starting a data-taking run.

 Now, click :guilabel:`Start` to start a run.
 If you've enabled storage, a window will pop up to take a comment for the run.
 This can be changed or left as the default.
-When everything is running, the window should look like this:
+When everything is running, the status indicator on each NARVAL actor should be green.

-..  image:: images/rcc_running.png

 To stop a run, click :guilabel:`Stop`.
 If you want to reset the system, click :guilabel:`Exit`.